KelCodesStuff/KelCodesStuff/README.md

 # Experience

 ### Data
-- Architected a scalable Pytest framework to validate ML model performance and data resilience against adversarial inputs, resulting in a 32% increase in threat detection accuracy.
+- Architected a scalable Pytest framework to validate AI/ML model performance, utilizing drift detection to identify data degradation and adversarial inputs, resulting in a 33% increase in threat detection accuracy.
-- Engineered a data validation framework using Python and Snowflake to verify ETL pipeline integrity, automating checks for schema drift and null-value anomalies, which reduced downstream reporting errors by 20%.
+- Engineered a data validation framework using Python and Snowflake to verify ETL pipeline integrity, automating checks for data freshness and ingestion latency, accelerating the availability of trusted data by 20%.
-- Designed a Chaos Mesh testing strategy using Go to validate fault tolerance across distributed systems, reducing incidents caused by network partitioning and node failures by 25%.

 ### Mobile
-- Drove a 48% increase in regression detection by designing, and leading the feature team adoption of UI test automation frameworks using XCUITest and Espresso.
-- Halved build and test execution time by being the first to establish end-to-end and integration automation tests for mobile applications using XCUITest and Espresso.
-- Minimized manual testing efforts by 28% while achieving 88% coverage for user account features by developing comprehensive unit test suites with XCTest and JUnit.
+- Engineered automated profiling workflows using Xcode Instruments and the Metal System Trace template to diagnose GPU rendering bottlenecks, reducing average frame intervals by 14%.
+- Validated hardware accelerated rendering pipelines by analyzing Metal Performance HUD metrics like FPS and GPU time, ensuring stable performance across multiple iOS devices and OS versions.
-- Mitigated mobile application ANRs and crashes by 15% by analyzing CPU and memory usage with Xcode Instruments and Android Profiler to identify and fix key performance issues.
+- Mitigated mobile application ANRs and crashes by 15% by analyzing and profiling usage scenarios with Xcode Instruments and Android Profiler to identify and fix key performance bottlenecks.
+- Drove a 53% increase in regressions detected by designing, and leading the feature team adoption of UI test automation using XCUITest and Espresso.
-- Decreased critical post-release bugs by 41% by managing the iOS and Android black box testing effort and prioritizing test cases based on user feedback and telemetry data.
+- Decreased critical post-release bugs by 41% by managing the iOS and Android grey/black box testing effort and prioritizing test cases based on user feedback and telemetry data.

 ### Web
 - Architected and stabilized the test automation infrastructure using Playwright and CircleCI, restructuring legacy processes to increase release velocity by 35% and drive Coveralls coverage to 73%.